 Resin content: percentage of resin in the weight of the filter paper.
 Generally 10%~30%.

 Nominal filtration accuracy: refers to the retention capacity of the filter paper for particles of a certain size, and the particle size of the tiny spheres at 50% that can be retained or filtered out shall prevail.
 Unit: μm.

-Maximum pore size: the size of the gap calculated by the pressure when the first bubble emerges on the filter paper sample during the test.
+Maximum pore size: because of cellulose filter paper composition, the size of the gap is calculated by the pressure when the first bubble emerges on the filter paper sample during the test.
 Unit: μm.